 (Photo by Di Lei, 2017)

-And finally, we hope you enjoy these beautiful photos shared by two of our team members.
+To inspire you, we have included these beautiful photos shared by two of our team members.

 (Photo by Haruna Kitagawa, 2017)